sdp-prover/sdp-prover.github.io/index.md

 # How good SDP is?

-We first experimented SDP with the task of disproving invalid entailments collected from the separation logic competition SLCOMP 2019.
+We first experimented SDP with the task of disproving invalid entailments collected from the separation logic competition SL-COMP 2019.
 SDP can disprove all of these entailments (the average proving time is 0.36s per entailment).
 It outperformed all other state-of-the-art separation logic provers, which can prove at most 71.4\% (137/192) of the benchmarks.
 The detailed results are as follows, where *\** indicates categories containing arithmetic constraints.

 |---------------------|-------|-------|---------|---------|---------|-----|
 | Category            | #Ents | Slide | Asterix | ComSPEN | Cyclist | SDP |